Medical Malpractice Misdiagnosis and Delayed Diagnosis Lawyers in South Florida

 - Gastric issues

-The failure to diagnosis a condition may be caused by improper treatment and testing or by the failure to recognize a patient’s symptoms due to lack of experience, competence, or attentiveness on the part of the doctor, nurse or other hospital staff.
+The failure to diagnose a condition may be caused by improper treatment and testing or by the failure to recognize a patient’s symptoms due to lack of experience, competence, or attentiveness on the part of the doctor, nurse, or other hospital staff.
 While even doctors make mistakes, patients should not have to pay the physical and financial price for those errors.

 Prior Case Examples Handled by Our Firm: Delayed Diagnosis Medical Malpractice

 Our firm represented the family of a 26-year-old wife and mother of two children who decided for safety reasons to have four wisdom teeth pulled at Hollywood Memorial Hospital rather than at her oral surgeon’s office.
 The hospital had an operating suite consisting of eight operating rooms.
 A nurse anesthetist administered the anesthesia.
 Unfortunately, the patient had an adverse reaction to the medication.
 The nurse anesthetist improperly thought more anesthesia was needed and administered a more powerful sedative.
 That was a serious error because our client was actually suffering from a cardiac problem.
 More on Anesthesia Errors.